aminalaee/sqladmin/docs/configurations.md

     admin.add_view(CustomView)
     ```

-This will assume a `templates` directory created in your project.
+This will assume a `templates` exists in your project.
 You can modify this when you create an Admin instance:

 ```python